paopre/Spontini/documentation/miscellaneous.md

 ### MIDI VLC PLUGIN

 This plugin can be launched on the web server's host.
 You can enable it by setting the **&lt;enabled&gt;** tag to **"true"**, inside **[plugins.xml](../plugins/plugins.xml)** and installing **[VLC](https://www.videolan.org/vlc/index.html)** with MIDI support.
 Check **[https://wiki.videolan.org/Midi/](https://wiki.videolan.org/Midi)** for more infos.

+A minimal skin, which is good for a MIDI player (it doesn't show the default video panel) is included into the plugins directory (mpui.vlt): you can set it by following **[THESE](https://www.videolan.org/vlc/skins.html)** instructions.

 ### PAN-ZOOM